How To Prepare For Birth Part 1

 Helping you to prepare for your little one's welcome into the world.

 Pregnancy is nine months of excitement and anticipation, just waiting to welcome baby.
 Birth is an unforgettable moment, so you’ll want to know what to expect.
-In two parts we’re looking at how to prepare in the months and weeks leading up to your little one's arrival.

 Understand the Birth Process

 It’s completely rational to feel overwhelmed at the thought of giving birth, you are about to bring a new life into the world.
 Sometimes you might feel like closing your ears and eyes to anything birth related, but it’s actually a good idea to be prepared for what your body is about to go through.

 There’s no way to escape the pain of childbirth, so it’s better to have established coping, breathing and calming techniques, all which can be learnt at a birth class.
 To find the right class for you it’s best to start looking for one around month three.
 With so many different types of deliveries available, you should research by reading online articles and watching videos.
 This might sound slightly scary, but be assured it often looks worse than it is and will show you what a magical moment it’ll be.
 You can choose natural birth, water birth, birth with epidural, delivery by c-section & many others.
 Prepare yourself for them all as sometimes your chosen method isn’t always possible.

 Midwives and Doctors

 You’ll be visiting your general GP very often, and they’ll put any health concerns you have at ease by accessing yours and baby's health.
 They’ll also start putting you in contact with a midwife who will be able to give you more information about pregnancy, birth & parenthood.
 Depending on whether you’re supported by the NHS or a private clinic, will determine if you can choose a midwife, but they’re all professionally trained so you shouldn’t be worried.